 Trimming your dog’s nails can be a scary thing, especially for new dog owners or anxious pups.
 There are a few ways you can get your dog comfortable with trimming or cutting their nails.
 Here are just a few!

-Let your dog sniff the nail trimmer/nail clipper before you start trimming.
 If it becomes familiar to them, they are less likely to be anxious about their trim.
+Let your dog sniff the nail clipper before you begin so they can recognize the scent.
 Always treat them when they are calm and collected around the nail trimmer.
 Trimming their nails at home should be a comfortable experience for you and your pup.
 Be prepared for some anxiety and as always, be patient with them.
 They are getting used to it too.

 Keep the dog nail trimmers or dog nail clippers out in plain sight so it isn’t an anxious moment for your dog.
 Grab the trimmers or clippers throughout the day and even squeeze them so your dog gets used to the sound that they make!
 Give them time to become familiar with the new grooming tools.